 The book of Revelation refers to believers in Jesus, “our brothers and sisters” (Rev. 12:10), and says they overcame the accuser “by the blood of the Lamb and by the word of their testimony” (Rev. 12:11).
 The blood of the Lamb overcomes the accuser; the evidence overcomes the accusation.
 Jesus’ blood is legal evidence of our innocence, that our guilt is forgiven and the record of our sin is expunged, totally purged as if we’d never sinned!
 There’s no record of any condemnation or judgment against us!
 (Rom.
 8:1).
 Assuming, of course, we confess our sin (1 John 1:9).
 This represents an understanding that the power of Jesus’ blood is greater than any problem.

 “I plead the blood” isn’t a magical phrase.
-I suggest there’s danger in saying something you don’t understand.
-The Book of Acts records an incident in which seven brothers used the name of Jesus as a formula for exorcism without understanding its significant and without the authority associated with it.
-(Acts 19:13-16) How did that turn out?
+I suggest there’s danger in saying something we don’t understand.
+The Book of Acts records seven brothers using Jesus’ name as a formula for exorcism without understanding its significant and without the authority associated with it (Acts 19:13-16).
+How did that turn out?
 They received a severe beating by the demon they were trying to drive out.
 They didn’t know what they were doing and the demon counter-attacked.
-As children of God, we have the authority, but simply repeating a phrase may not produce results and may even result in a counterattack.
+As God’s children, we have authority, but simply repeating a phrase may not produce the results we expect and may even result in a counterattack.

 We have to understand and be confident in what we’re doing and the best way is to start small — small problems, small needs.
 Especially in the beginning, I suggest we avoid the phrase, “I plead the blood,” and say exactly what we mean in our own words; otherwise the phrase becomes trite and even meaningless.